fritzmg/contao-short-urls/README.md

 * `example.org/123pdf` » `http://www.example.org/files/lorem/ipsum/dolor.pdf`
 * `example.org/abcd` » `http://www.some-other-website.com/foo.html`

-without editing the .htaccess file (to insert these redirects as Redirect, RedirectMatch or RewriteRule properties) or changing the server configuration.
+without editing the .htaccess file (to insert these redirects as Redirect, RedirectMatch or RewriteRule directives) or changing the server configuration.
 These redirects can be created in the backend under _Content » Short URLs_.

-## Requirements
+### Requirements

 You need to edit Contao's default `.htaccess` file and change it as if you are using URLs without an `.html` suffix. i.e. you have to change these lines: